Working in Edit Mode

 To return to the last location where you made a change, select Window > Go to Last Edit.

 To go to any open file, select it from the Open files drop-down menu (1).
-To open a context menu that contains commands for managing open files, right-click the file name or icon on the toolbar.
+To open a context menu that has commands for managing open files, right-click the file name or icon on the toolbar.
 In addition to the commands also available in the File menu, you can copy the path and name of the current file and the number of the line where the cursor is currently located to the clipboard by selecting Copy Full Path, Copy File Name, or Copy Path and Line Number.

 To jump to any symbol used in the current file, select it from the Symbols drop-down menu (2).
 By default, the symbols are displayed in the order in which they appear in the file.
 Right-click the menu title and select Sort Alphabetically to arrange the symbols in alphabetic order.